Why Data Science Internship?

 - Networking: Take part in Events taking place outside your university will have a mixed crowd where students, young professionals and managers will be in attendance.
 You never know when someone you meet might think you are the right fit for their company and put in a word that gets you at the top of that pile of resumes.

 - Culture: Every new employee in a company adds a bit to the company culture.
 It’s important that you understand the company’s culture and it fits how you work.
-However, always keep in mind that asking your interviewer these questions is extremely important, as an interview involves a mutual decision.
+However, always keep in mind that asking your interviewer these questions is amazingly important, as an interview involves a mutual decision.

 Building Your Online Brand